EdFallinOnGitHub/Portfolio/README.md

 ## Rewriter
 - _[Back](#choose-a-technology)_

-**Rewriter** is a tool that allows you to rewrite the contents of a file with a series of regular expressions.&nbsp;  It's very useful for well-planned transformations of code or other text-based material, or for turning shortcut syntax into full-form contents.&nbsp;  Both the file to change and the list of regular expressions can be dragged and dropped onto the UI.
+**Rewriter** is a Windows tool to rewrite the contents of a file with a series of regular expressions.&nbsp;  It's very useful for widespread changes to code or other text-based material.&nbsp;  Both the file to change and the list of regular expressions can be dragged and dropped onto the UI.

 - **Repo:**&nbsp; [https://github.com/EdFallinOnGitHub/Rewriter](https://github.com/EdFallinOnGitHub/Rewriter)